rogersilvasouza/godeogoker/README.md

 ## 🚀 Performance Considerations

 For optimal performance, godeogoker processes videos in 720p resolution by default.
 This provides a good balance between quality and processing speed.

+**Important Processing Note:**
+Videos longer than 20 minutes are automatically split into 20-minute segments to improve processing efficiency and reduce memory usage.
+These segments are processed individually and then recombined as needed.

 **Benchmark Information:**
 - A system with an Intel i5 processor and 8GB RAM typically takes: